ajinkyapatil026/high-risk-card-payment-gateway/readme.txt

 * Custom Payment Icons Per Provider
 * Multi-Currency Support

-The plugin and offered service through [shieldclimb.com Instant Payment Gateway API](https://shieldclimb.com/) is subject to the [service terms](https://shieldclimb.com/terms-of-service/) and [Privacy Policy](https://shieldclimb.com/privacy-policy/).
+* The plugin and offered service through [shieldclimb.com Instant Payment Gateway API](https://shieldclimb.com/) is subject to the [service terms](https://shieldclimb.com/terms-of-service/) and [Privacy Policy](https://shieldclimb.com/privacy-policy/).

-== Installation ==
+== Frankfurter API - Third-Party Service Documentation ==

+This plugin integrates the [Frankfurter API](https://frankfurter.dev/) to fetch exchange rates for determining when to hide payment options below a minimum threshold.

+= Terms of Service & Privacy Policy =

+* The Frankfurter API does not have official Terms of Service or a standalone Privacy Policy.
+* According to their website, the API does not collect personal data, but it runs behind Cloudflare for performance, which may collect basic analytics data.
+* More details can be found on their website: https://frankfurter.dev/

+= Data Usage & Processing =

+* This plugin does not send any personal user data to the [Frankfurter API](https://frankfurter.dev/).
+* Only currency codes and requested exchange rates are sent in API requests.
+* All data comes from the European Central Bank, and the API provides it as-is.

+== Installation==

 * After installing and activating this plugin go to WooCommerce > Settings > Payments > shieldclimb Payments gateway
 * Activate the desired payment provider gateway and insert your USDC (Polygon) wallet address to receive instant payouts.